Iowa State vs. Toledo Predictions & Picks - Women's NCAA Tournament First Round

 Iowa State vs. Toledo Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's contest between the Iowa State Cyclones (22-9) and Toledo Rockets (28-4) matching up at Thompson-Boling Arena has a projected final score of 74-63 (based on our computer prediction) in favor of heavily favored Iowa State, so it should be a lopsided matchup.
-The game will begin at 3:30 PM ET on March 18.
+Saturday's game that pits the Iowa State Cyclones (22-9) versus the Toledo Rockets (28-4) at Thompson-Boling Arena is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 74-63 in favor of Iowa State, who is heavily favored by our model.
+Game time is at 3:30 PM ET on March 18.

-In their most recent game on Sunday, the Cyclones earned a 61-51 victory over Texas.
+The Cyclones head into this matchup after a 61-51 victory against Texas on Sunday.

 Iowa State vs. Toledo Game Info